JavOrraca/Home/projects/proj-4.md

 ```

 **4. Simulation Modeling**

-In order to predict the outcome of Super Bowl 53, one of the finalists would (or should) be assigned a home team advantage.
+<br>In order to predict the outcome of Super Bowl 53, one of the finalists would (or should) be assigned a home team advantage.
 Both Super Bowl 53 teams are playing away, however, the Los Angeles Rams do not have a wide-reaching fanbase and sports forecasters / ticket brokers are predicting that majority of the fanbase present at Super Bowl 53 to be Patriots fans.
 As such, we'll assign the Patriots with the home team advantage.

 We will pass the teams into NFL_Poisson and the model will return the expected average number of points for the team (we need to run it twice to calculate the expected average number of points for each team separately).
 Below is the code and results for how many points we expect the Los Angeles Rams and the New England Patriots to score, giving the home team advantage to the Patriots.